CCMS-UCSD/MassIVEDocumentation/docs/quant/submit_quant_1_upload_data.md

-## Step 1: Upload your data files to your MassIVE account
+## Upload your data files to your MassIVE account

 Start by uploading your quantification and/or statistical analysis result files to your MassIVE account.